IT-VBFK/AwesomeAssertions/docs/_pages/eventmonitoring.md

 monitoredSubject.Should().NotRaise("SomeOtherEvent");
 ```

-Notice that Fluent Assertions will keep monitoring the `subject` for as long as the `using` block lasts.
+Notice that Awesome Assertions will keep monitoring the `subject` for as long as the `using` block lasts.

 ## Filtering asserted events